I Escaped Corporate America and You Can, Too!

 None of them were wealthy before moving abroad, and you don't need to be, either.

-Back when I made my escape, I didn't have any peers or friends who had done what I wanted to do.
+Back when I made my escape from the Rat Race, I didn't have any peers or friends who had done what I wanted to do.
 I could have used the help.
 I really needed someone experienced to answer my questions.

 I had to hack through the process of overcoming fear, getting into the right mindset, and tearing down my infrastructure at home.
 I made a lot of mistakes, but I kept detailed notes (geeky network engineer, remember?).